run time error messages : Java Glossary

 Newbies often get in trouble by adding a .java or .class suffix.
 In contrast, javac.exe demands the .java extension.

-3. You get an error message like this: Exception in thread "main" java.lang.NoClassDefFoundError: XXX/java.
+3. You get an error message like this: Exception in thread main java.lang.NoClassDefFoundError: XXX/java.
 When attempting to compile, you keyed java.exe XXX.java instead of javac.exe XXX.java.

 4. Java can’t find the class mentioned.
 It is missing from the jar or classpath.
 Java may need it because it occurs as a class or superclass in a serialised ObjectStream or because you called a method of that class.
 You don’t find out about the problem at compile time or even load time.
 You only find out when you actually go to use that missing class.
 The missing class was present when the class referencing it was compiled (perhaps on somebody else’s machine) but the missing class is no longer accessible.
 To fix a vanilla NoClassDefFoundError, search the all the jar files on your machine for the missing class.
 Funduc Search and Replace will do that.
 If you can’t find it, scour the web for a download.
-When you find it, make sure its jar is on the general classpath, the project classpath, the command line classpath or in the ext directories of the various JREs you have installed.
+When you find it, make sure its jar is on the general classpath, the project classpath, the command line classpath or in the ext directories of the various JREs (Java Runtime Environments) you have installed.
 There will be at least two ext directories.

 5. Three diagnostic tools you may find helpful: